-This does not mean that organizations have to have a perfect score card of some sort or be perfect in every way to apply for a grant, but it does mean that if an organization is not strong in one or more of these categories, the organization might need to reflect on the fact that this could cause it to have some challenges in being funded through a grant seeking process and it might want to consider one of the strategies below to address its weaknesses.
+This does not mean that organizations have to be perfect in every way to apply for a grant, but it does mean that if an organization is not strong in one or more of these categories, the organization might need to reflect on the fact that this could cause it to have some challenges in being funded through a grant-seeking process.

 - Apply anyway.
 No one is stopping you.
 You can apply anyway.
 However, with grant funding success rates being about 5-10% across the nation, this probably isn’t your best bet.
-If you do apply despite the recognition of some weaknesses, recognize you may havea bit of an up-hill challenge and that your argument will have to be particularly strong so make sure your argument in your application is air-tight.
+If you do apply, despite the recognition of some weaknesses, recognize you may have a bit of an up-hill battle getting funded and that your argument will have to be particularly strong so make sure your argument in your application is air-tight.

 - Address the weaknesses in your application.
 Consider, instead of applying for the grant you were planning to apply for, applying for a capacity building grant to address some of the issues that are glaring weaknesses in your application.
 Can’t demonstrate success of your program, for example?
 Apply for a capacity building grant to bring in some expertise to develop some outcomes measures and being to assess your program, gather data, and analyze data.
 Now you can prove what you already know: you’re miracle workers!
 Even if you're not able to receive a capacity-building grant, your organization will need to have a plan to address your weaknesses.
 Being able to demonstrate that you are addressing your weaknesses means, of course, that you acknowledge that you have some weaknesses so be honest with funders.

 - Partner!
-If your history is a little thing (short in years, for example, or you don’t have a CEO or a strong financial record), collaborate with a really strong, stable partner.
+If, for example, your organization's history is short in years, or you don’t have a CEO or a strong financial record, collaborate with a really strong, stable partner.
 Maybe you have a brilliant program model, a small army of passionate volunteers, but you don’t have the infrastructure.
 Who is the community has the long, well-established, well-respected infrastructure, but not your energy and cutting-edge, innovative program?
-You each have something incredible valuable to bring to the table.
-Get your CEO’s and Board Chairs together and start talking.
-Hammer out some formal agreements through Memorandum of Understanding and go from there.
+Find someone who has the strength you lack.
+Get your CEO's and Board Chairs together and start talking.
+Hammer-out some formal agreements through Memorandum of Understanding and go from there.
 Apply together.
 Let the established organization be the formal applicant and your organization be the co-applicant.

 Grant readiness is not just about being ready to apply, it’s about whether or not a funder is going to perceive your organization as ready to execute the project and to achieve the goals of the project.
-Ultimately, your goal as a nonprofit writing a grant is to convince the funder that you can deliver the promised results of the program.
-If you can’t check off a lot of the boxes on this grant readiness list, you’ll probably have a hard time convincing the funder that you can succeed in achieving the objectives.
+Ultimately, your goal as a nonprofit writing a grant is to convince the funder that you can deliver the promised results.
+If you can’t say "yes" to the questions on the grant readiness list above, you’ll probably have a hard time convincing the funder that you can succeed in achieving the objectives.
 You can apply anyway, but be prepared to make a strong argument, marshalling all your best evidence.
-You can also address (or make a plan to address) your weaknesses (with or without a capacity-building grant) and then apply.
-You can team-up with someone else--collaborate.
+You can also address (or make a plan to address) your weaknesses (with or without a capacity-building grant) before applying.
+You can also team-up with someone else to collaborate.